TukuToi/ToolWine-SEO/README.txt

 ToolWine SEO also takes care of your Website’s sitemap.xml – automatically updating it every time you update a post (unless you mark the post as to b excluded from the sitemap).
 This saves a ton of time – one worry less and we can focus entirely on the content, which is bottom-line what will decide over the success of any SEO Optimization.

 == Changelog ==

+= 1.3.0 =
+* New Feature: Use Plugin settings Main Site Description on Homepage, instead of  WordPress Site Tag line.

 = 1.2.0 =
 * New Feature: Add Archives to sitemap.xml